wasm-forge/examples/README.md

 Working with folders via std::fs.

 ### vector-memory
-Creating a file system inside a vector memory.
+Creating the `stable-fs` file system inside a vector memory.

 ### ic-rusqlite
 Running the Sqlite server using the `ic-rusqlite` helper project.